zserub/MELFA-Basic/README.md

 ## How formatter works

-- Removes the line numbers and ' in empty lines
+- Removes the line numbers and `'` in empty lines
 - Adjust spaces
+- Corrects uppercase in keywords

 Indent with the following logic:
 - Standard indentation rules for conditions and loops